johnfranke/Recreate-A-Portfolio/README.md

-# homework01
+# Recreate A Porfolio
-My First Homework

-This is my first homework assignment for KU Coding Bootcamp.
-This is an example of a portfolio website.
-I used html and css to create it.
+This was an assignment to recreate a portfolio website based on given images.
+This was created with HTML and CSS.